-Application Applied Explanation on application of the practice The Board is assisted by qualified and competent Company Secretaries Ms. Chua Siew Chuan (MAICSA 0777689/SSM PC No. 201908002648 and Ms. Yau Jye Yee (MAICSA 7059233/SSM PC No. 202008000733) Ms. Chua Siew Chuan is a Fellow member of Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA") while Ms. Yau Jye Yee is an Associate member of MAICSA.
-All Company Secretaries are members of professional bodies and hold the required qualifications to act as Company Secretary under Section 235(2) of the Companies Ac 2016.
+Application : Applied Explanation on application of the practice : The Board is assisted by qualified and competent Company Secretaries, Ms. Chua Siew Chuan (MAICSA 0777689/SSM PC No. 201908002648) and Ms. Yau Jye Yee (MAICSA 7059233/SSM PC No. 202008000733).
+Ms. Chua Siew Chuan is a Fellow member of the Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA"), while Ms. Yau Jye Yee is an Associate member of MAICSA.
+All Company Secretaries are members of professional bodies and hold the required qualifications to act as Company Secretaries under Section 235(2) of the Companies Act 2016.
 The appointment of the Company Secretaries is based on the capability and proficiency determined by the Board.
-The Company Secretaries are responsible for ensuring the Board procedures are followed, that the applicable rules and regulations for the conduct of the affairs of the Board are complied with and for a matters associated with the maintenance of the Board or otherwise required for its efficient operation.
+The Company Secretaries are responsible for ensuring the Board procedures are followed, that the applicable rules and regulations for the conduct of the affairs of the Board are complied with and for all matters associated with the maintenance of the Board or otherwise required for its efficient operation.
 The Company Secretaries advise the Board on issues relating to corporate governance, compliance with laws, rules, procedures and regulatory requirements.
-The Company Secretaries attend and ensure that all Board meetings are properly convened, and accurate and proper records of the proceeding and resolutions passed are taken and maintained in the statutor register of the Company.
-In particular, the Company Secretaries are to: Manage all Board and Committee meetings, attend and record minutes of all Board and Committee meetings and facilitate board communications; Advise the Board on its roles and responsibilities; Ensure that there is good information flow within the Board and between the Board, Board Committees and Key Senio Management; Facilitate the orientation of new Directors and assist in directo training and development; Advise the Board on corporate disclosures and compliance with company, securities regulations and listing requirements;

-vi.
-Keep abreast with corporate governance development and assist the Board in applying corporate governance practices to meet the Board's needs and stakeholder's expectation; vii.
+The Company Secretaries or the representatives attend all Board and Committee meetings and ensure that such meetings are properly convened, and accurate and proper records of the proceedings and resolutions passed are taken and maintained in the statutory register of the Company.
+In particular, the Company Secretaries are to: i.
+Manage all Board and Committee meetings, attend and record minutes of all Board and Committee meetings and facilitate board communications; ii.
+Advise the Board on its roles and responsibilities; iii.
+Ensure that there is good information flow within the Board and between the Board, Board Committees and Key Senior Management;iv.
+Facilitate the orientation of new Directors and assist in director training and development;v.
+Advise the Board on corporate disclosures and compliance with company, securities regulations and listing requirements; vi.
+Keep abreast with corporate governance development and assist the Board in applying corporate governance practices to meet the Board's needs and stakeholders' expectations; vii.
 Manage processes pertaining to the shareholder meeting; and viii.
 Serve as a focal point of stakeholders' communication and engagement on corporate governance issues.
-The Company Secretaries observe and undertake continuous professional education (CPE) as part of the professional body and licensing condition for Company Secretary.
-The roles and responsibilities of the Company Secretaries are included in Paragraph 5.7 of the Board Charter , published at the "Corporate Governance Section of "Investor Relations" of the Company's website at www.ornapaper.com .
-Explanation for : departure Large companies are requi red to complete the columns below.
-Non-large companies are encouraged to complete the columns b elow.
+The Company Secretaries observe and undertake continuous professional education (CPE) as part of the professional body and licensing conditions for the Company Secretary.
+The roles and responsibilities of the Company Secretaries are included in Paragraph 5.7 of the Board Charter , published in the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
+Explanation for : departure Large companies are re- encouraged to complete th quired to complete the columns below.
+Non-large companies are e columns below.
 Measure : Timeframe :